 - Assessment of osteoarthritis

 Quantified Imaging provides a suite of world-leading quantification tools for physiological MRI data.
 The modalities we support are:

 Chemical Exchange Saturation Transfer MRI (CEST MRI) is a molecular MR technique that captures the chemical properties (such as pH or protein content) of proton pools at concentrations too low for conventional MRI.
 Our CEST quanitification tool can be run both model-based and model-free to yield proton concentration and exchange maps, proton transfer ration (CESTR*).
 Correction for field inhomogeneity and T1/T2 effects is inherent to our approach.

 Arterial Spin Labelling (ASL) is an MRI method for imaging the delivery of blood to body tissues, and is most widely used in the brain.
-Quantiphyse can perform all the main steps of ASL analysis including Generation of perfusion-weighted image (label-control subtraction); Kinetic modelling and; Calculation of perfusion in absolute units (calibration).
+We can perform all the main steps of ASL analysis including generation of perfusion-weighted image (label-control subtraction); kinetic modelling and calculation of perfusion in absolute units (calibration).

 Dynamic Contrast Enhanced MRI (DCE-MRI) is an physiological MRI technique that captures the tissue T1 changes over time after the administration of a gadolinium contrast agent, revealing aspects of perfusion and permeability.
 DCE MRI primarily has application in providing perfusion based biomarkers in tumours.
 Quanitphyse provides both Bayesian and Least-squares quanitification for DCE data, yielding parameters such as Ktrans, Fp, PS, Vp and Ve

-The ASL and CEST quantification tools included in Quantiphyse are the gold-standard for academic research.
+The ASL and CEST quantification tools provided by Quantified Imaging are the gold-standard for academic research.
 They have been used in some of the largest international studies of brain function, such as the UK Biobank and the Human Connectome Project in Aging.